World Cup Golden Boot: Who is the top goalscorer at Qatar 2022?

-World Cup Golden Boot: Mbappe, Messi and Giroud vie for top goalscorer at Qatar 2022
+World Cup Golden Boot: Messi and Mbappe vie for top goalscorer at Qatar 2022

 The race is on to win the 2022 World Cup’s Golden Boot